-Success smiled uncontrollably, “You sure say some of the sweetest things to me.
+Success smiled uncontrollably.
+“You sure say some of the sweetest things to me.
 If I didn’t know any better, I’d believe you were hitting on me, and not just being charming.”

 “Oh, my.
 Well, since we’re confessing truths here.
 I felt the same way after we officially met for the first time.
 I was attracted to your ability, which, as we both know, is the opposite of mine.”

-“Opposites attractive,” Doubt said cheerfully, he and Success laughed.
+“Opposites attractive,” Doubt said cheerfully.
+He and Success laughed.

 “So, where do we go from here, Doubt?”

-“Dinner,” Doubt said smoothly, he displayed a winning smile afterward.
+“Dinner,” Doubt said smoothly.
+He displayed a winning smile afterward.

 Success was smiling uncontrollably; she liked the man sitting before her a lot.

-“That’s one of the countless reasons why we adore you so, Mother,” Malcolm said.
+“That’s one of the countless reasons we adore you so, Mother,” Malcolm said.
 Though he and his brother possessed the same handsome face, that’s where their similarities ended; they were literally like night and day.
-The only other thing that was identical about them was the love they had for their Mother, which was unconditional.
+The only other thing that was identical to them was the love they had for their Mother, which was unconditional.

-“First, I think I can speak for Malcolm when I say anything we have is due to you choosing life for us, so with that being said, what’s considered ours, will always be considered yours.
+“First, I think I can speak for Malcolm when I say anything we have is due to you choosing life for us, so with that being said, what’s considered ours will always be considered yours.
 We trust every decision you make, Mom,” Malik said sincerely.

 “I concur, Mother,” Malcolm said, “You’re the best Mother we know.
-It seems like you’ll have to look for a more affordable building, I know your heart is set on the one you want, but work up to it.
-We’re here to help you in any way we can, we believe in you.”
+It seems like you’ll have to look for a more affordable building.
+I know your heart is set on the one you want, but work up to it.
+We’re here to help you in any way we can.
+We believe in you.”